Division of Flinders: Geography

+The division was further shrunk back in 1949 to the area around Dandenong (but not including).
+At the same time, majority of West Gippsland and the remaining areas of South Gippsland were also lost to the new Division of McMillan, but Phillip Island and French Island were retained.
+The division was then further shrunk back to the area around Frankston in 1955.
+The division lost Cranbourne South and Phillip Island to the Division of Holt and Division of McMillan respectively in 1977, and then regained them along with South Gippsland in 1984.
+In the same year, it also lost Frankston to the new Division of Dunkley in 1984.

+In 1989, the division lost Langwarrin to Dunkley.
+It also lost Cranbourne South, South Gippsland and Phillip Island for the second time, which became part of the new Division of Corinella, but regained them from Corinella when the latter was abolished in 1994 (excluding Wonthaggi).
+It also briefly included Cranbourne East and Clyde North between 1994 and 2003.
+In 2018, it lost Cranbourne South, South Gippsland and Phillip Island for the third time to the Division of Holt, Division of La Trobe and the new Division of Monash.

+Since its creation in 1900 until present (as of 2025), the division has always included the Mornington Peninsula and French Island.

+As of the 2024 redistribution, the division contains the majority of Shire of Mornington Peninsula and French Island, excluding a portion of Mount Eliza.

 History

 It has usually been a fairly safe seat for the Liberal Party and its predecessors, who have held it for all but six years since its creation.
 However, it has occasionally been won by the Australian Labor Party, notably at the 1929 federal election when Prime Minister Stanley Bruce was defeated.
 This was the first of two times an incumbent Australian prime minister lost his own seat at a general election; the second time was not until Liberal Prime Minister John Howard lost his seat of Bennelong at the 2007 federal election.

 The seat's most prominent member was Bruce, who held it for all but two years from 1918 to 1933.
 Other prominent former members include Jack Holloway, the Labor challenger who ousted Bruce and later a senior minister in the Curtin and Chifley governments (though he was the member for Melbourne Ports by then) and two deputy Liberal leaders – Sir Phillip Lynch (a minister in the Gorton, McMahon and Fraser governments) and Peter Reith (a minister in the Howard government).